Inexplicable Ways

 I should interject that Cedar was sounding beautiful.
 She was actively involved and had a great heart rate the whole time.
 Never gave us a worry.

 I began feeling a little pushy.
 I was really looking forward to pushing.
-My firstborn, Norah, was so easy-breezy to push (although her 32 hours of labor was challenging).
+My firstborn, Norah, was so easy-breezy to push (although her 32 hour labor was challenging).
 I pushed Norah out in 20-something minutes with barely a sound.
 Ah, but Cedar.
 My first tentative push with Cedar told me something was different.
 And I began to fear.
 Fear+birth=pain.
 What was I afraid of?
 Well the doula brain was happy to rush back into high gear and tell me.
 I was afraid of a posterior baby.
 A nuchal hand.
 Tearing.
 Having to transport for suturing.
 Shut up, thinking brain!

 Scott got into the tub at 1:20 and I tried pushing a few times while standing up.
 Then squatting.
 Both were overwhelming in sensation.
 I birthed Norah while squatting and I was barely aware of her descent.
 In fact, she took all of us by surprise when she tumbled out in between contractions.
 Cedar.
 Oh Cedar.
 First to present was the bag of waters–yep, still intact.
 I felt it with my hand and it was so hard.
 Until it broke–nice gush of clear fluid.
 Then, I felt Cedar descending like a freight train.
 I was on my knees but moved to a knee-crouch kind of position.
 Really, I think I was crouched because I was contemplating jumping out of the tub and just running away.
 Scott applied counterpressure to my perineum.
 I put pressure on my front and around the head.
 Wow, the sensations were incredible.
 And not incredible like orgasmic birth incredible.
 Nope, none of that.
 Scott said something later about feeling the energy and power of my uterus.
 He said birth should be an olympic sport because of that powerful muscle.